Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 DOB research can help ascertain if that home obtained a formal Certificate of Occupancy (CO) to be broken into multiple units.

-Conversely, changing a multi-unit home back into a single-occupancy one will also require a change to the CO.
+Conversely, changing a multi-unit home into a single-occupancy one will also require changing the CO.

-(Side note: Converting a multi-unit home back to single occupancy can be costly, bureaucratic, and time consuming, so make sure you have both the money and the stamina needed for such an undertaking.)
+(Side note: Converting a multi-unit home back to single occupancy can be costly, bureaucratic, and time-consuming, so make sure you have the money and the stamina needed for such an undertaking.)

 The DOB is also where to research any code and zoning violations on record for that home.

-Likewise, it’s the department to go to for documentation on any construction permits for that property—as well as where you’d go to obtain a new construction permit.
+Likewise, it's the department to go to for documentation on any construction permits for that property and where you'd go to obtain a new construction permit.

-Equally important, it’s where you’d find out if there are any liens or judgments on the home or any property-tax delinquencies.
+Equally important, it's where you'd find out if there are any liens, judgments on the home, or property-tax delinquencies.

 All these factors can potentially impact your ability to get financing.